-Botanical: Camellia sinensis
+Botanical: Camellia Sinensis

 Jasmine is a widespread climbing vine that has a distinct and highly aromatic flower.
-Jasmine tea was being enjoyed in China around the fifth century after the introduction of high grown Jasmine to the Fujian province.
-In Northern China Jasmine tea is often served as a way of welcoming guests and the delicate floral notes are definitely heart warming if not intoxicating.
-Because the golden liquor is
+Jasmine Tea has been enjoyed in China since around the fifth century, after the introduction of high grown Jasmine to the Fujian province.
+In Northern China, Jasmine Green Tea is often served to welcome guests.
+Because this golden liquor is

 The Common Gull Butterfly

 The Common Gull Butterfly, like wild Jasmine, thrives throughout much of Asia.
 The open wing pattern is striking but rarely seen because this butterfly always sits with its wings closed.
 The Gulls are nectar lovers and feed on flowers including Jasmine.
 They gather in great numbers as they prepare for their annual migrations.